-You can also set the Status and Power LED brightness with the sliders.
-Please note that the new brightness setting will be only applied by the openSPOT3 at the next LED state change.
+If Advanced mode is enabled, you can set the openSPOT2's LED brightness with the slider.
+Please note that the new brightness setting will be only applied by the openSPOT2 at the next LED state change.

-There are also buttons for turning off/reboot the device or resetting the config profile.
+There are also some buttons for reboot and config profile reset actions.